-Comes the undersigned, who does hereby swear and affirm that: My name is and I am an authorized 1. representative of a surety company.
-With regards to the Project Owner; I hereby approve 2. the final payment to the contractor.
-I agree that the final payment to the contractor shall not relieve the Surety Company of any of its obligations as set forth in the contract with the State of Arkansas and this contractor.
-AFFIANT DATE VERIFICATION STATE OF ARKANSAS COUNTY OF SUBSCRIBED AND SWORN TO before me this of , 2023.
+Comes the undersigned, who does hereby swear and affirm that:

+1. representative surety compa My name is e of nv.

+2. approve the f shall not relie With regards to the Project Contractor; and Tinal payment to the contractor.
+I agree that the final pay we the Surety Company of any of its obligations as set for mass and this contractor.
+Owner; I hereby ment to the contractor

+AFFIANT DATE

+VERIFICATION

+) of

+NOTARY PUBLIC